 Abnormal bleeding is one of the most common symptoms we treat at The Woman’s Health Pavilion.
 Sometimes this takes the form of periods which come irregularly, or not at all.
-In other instances, women complain of periods which linger for more than a week, or bleeding which occurs between periods or with intercourse.
+In other instances, women complain of periods which linger for more than a week or bleeding which occurs between each menstrual cycle or with intercourse.
 Most commonly, we treat women with excessively heavy bleeding, requiring frequent pad or tampon changes, and sometimes associated with embarrassing accidents.

 Symptoms of Abnormal Bleeding

 - Bleeding after sex

 - Excessive flow during periods

 - Bleeding after menopause